Personal Care Attendants

 If a student PCA fails to abide by such policies, regulations, rules, and procedures and/or causes a fundamental alteration in services, programs, or activities, the Office of Disability Resources may make a determination that the student PCA will not be allowed to accompany the student with a disability into the classroom and/or other sites.
-If a student PCA who resides in college housing fails to abide by the policies, regulations, rules, and procedures related to college housing, the Office of Community Engagement may make a determination that the student PCA will no longer have access to the housing assignment of the student with a disability.
+If a student PCA who resides in college housing fails to abide by the policies, regulations, rules, and procedures related to college housing, the Office of Residential and Student Life may make a determination that the student PCA will no longer have access to the housing assignment of the student with a disability.
 Depending on the level of violation towards the aforementioned College or campus housing polices, the student PCA may be removed from campus housing regardless of any contractual arrangement the student PCA has with the student.
 Violations of College and housing policies may also result in the student PCA undergoing the disciplinary process through the Office of Community Standards.
 It is the student’s responsibility to secure the services of another PCA in the event a student PCA becomes unable to perform services for a student, whatever the cause of that unavailability.
 Any loss of keys or damage that occurs on the part of the student PCA while assisting a student with a disability in their respective living area will be billed directly to the student PCA.

 Policy and Procedures for Living on Campus with a Personal Care Attendant